On the vegetation of Iceland surf tip

 Characteristic species of Southern Iceland

-There are not many species that grow mainly in the southern part of Iceland.
+There are not many species that mainly grow in the southern part of Iceland.
 Two species should be mentioned though.
 This is foremost the Devil's-bit Scabious (Succisa pratensis - Stúfa) .
 Devil's-bit Scabious (Succisa pratensis - Stúfa) .
 Another species more or less restricted to the south is the Ribwort Plantain (Plantago lanceolata - Selgresi) .
 Ribwort Plantain (Plantago lanceolata - Selgresi) .
 The latter is (very rarely) also found on some thermal soils in the north.
 Two other species that are found mainly in the south of Iceland are the Ragged Robin (Lychnis flos-cuculi - Munkahetta) Ragged Robin (Lychnis flos-cuculi - Munkahetta) and the Hill Valerian (Valeriana sambucifolia - Hagabrúða) .
 Hill Valerian (Valeriana sambucifolia - Hagabrúða) .

 Introduction -- Eastern Iceland -- Northern Iceland -- Southern Iceland -- South-western Iceland top